MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/archive-inventory-purge.md

 ## <a name="archival-requirements"></a>Things to consider before you move inventory transactions

-Consider the following issues before you move inventory transactions to long term storage:
+Consider the following issues before you move inventory transactions to long term data retention:

-- The **Reverse** function, which lets you move inventory transactions from the history table back to the live table, isn't available after you've moved the records to long term storage.
+- The **Reverse** function, which lets you move inventory transactions from the history table back to the live table, isn't available after you've moved the records to long term data retention.
-- It isn't possible to move records from long term storage back to the history tables in Supply Chain Management.
+- It isn't possible to move records from long term data retention back to the history tables in Supply Chain Management.

-## Move inventory transactions to the history table before moving them to long term storage
+## Move inventory transactions to the history table before moving them to long term data retention

-You must move your inventory transactions to the history table before you can move them to long term storage.
+You must move your inventory transactions to the history table before you can move them to long term data retention.
 See [Archive inventory transactions](articles/supply-chain/inventory/archive-inventory-transactions.md) for details.

-## Schedule the move of inventory transactions to long term storage
+## Schedule the move of inventory transactions to long term data retention

-To schedule the move of inventory transactions to long term storage, follow these steps.
+To schedule the move of inventory transactions to long term data retention, follow these steps.

 1. Go to **System administration \> Workspaces \> Archive**.
 1. In the **Archive** workspace, open the **Inventory transactions archive** tab.
 1. The **Inventory transactions archive** tab shows a list of archive jobs that were used to copy collections of old inventory transaction records to the history table.
 1. Select an archive job with a status of *Finish*.
-1. Select **Schedule purge** to schedule the selected collection of records to be moved to long term storage and purged from Supply Chain Management.
+1. Select **Schedule purge** to schedule the selected collection of records to be moved to long term data retention and purged from Supply Chain Management.
 1. In the dialog box, verify the **From date** and **To date** of archived period to be purged.
 Select a date to schedule the move and purge job.
 1. Select **OK**.
 1. You receive a message that states that your inventory transactions purge job has been created.
 The archived records will be purged on the scheduled date.